 Nailing down keywords is essential for SaaS companies.
 You want to target keywords relevant to your product or service and have a good amount of search volume.

-You can track your rankings using tools like Google Search Console, SEMrush and Ahrefs.
+You can track your rankings using tools like Google Search Console, SEMrush, Ahrefs and Katlinks.

 You also want to track the CTR for each keyword granularly.
 The CTR is the percentage of people who click on your site after seeing it in the SERP.
 A high CTR is a good sign that your site is relevant to the keyword.